 Luckily, there's a wave of female entrepreneurs out there working hard to change the women's health conversation—both through brick and mortar spaces as well as innovative products that actually work.
-Here are eight companies making a difference.
+Here are 10 companies making a difference.

 That's where Natalist comes in.
-The health company's science-backed fertility products aren't just effective, they're sleek and elegant.
+The health company's science-backed fertility products aren't just effective; they're sleek and elegant.
 Their "Get Pregnant Bundle" comes with seven ovulation tests (crucial for timing intercourse and increasing your odds), three pregnancy tests, a one-month supply of prenatal vitamins, and a one-month supply of Omega DHA.
-With your first order you'll receive a "Conception 101" book, and with your second you'll receive a "Parent Plans Heterosexual Edition" book.
+With your first order, you'll receive a "Conception 101" book, and with your second, you'll receive a "Parent Plans Heterosexual Edition" book.

-Pause is here to solve that problem, with skincare products for every stage of menopause: peri-menopause, menopause, and post-menopause.
+Pause is here to solve that problem, with skincare products for every stage of menopause: perimenopause, menopause, and post-menopause.
 From a collagen-boosting moisturizer to a hot flash-cooling mist, Pause gives women the tools they need and allows them the space to feel good about their place in life.

 Dealing with another UTI or yeast infection?
 Congratulations, you're a woman living in a world of not-so-great "solutions" to common vaginal health problems.